 Popular things to sell on Facebook Marketplace include things like apparel, furniture, electronics, and shoes.
 But more niche collectibles like baseball cards can also sell fast, especially if you live in a larger city.

 However, Facebook is more than just a useful local selling site.
+And plenty of people in my area are selling baseball cards and other sports cards.

 These groups require more work on your end since it’s all peer-to-peer, so you’re not dealing with a business or card shop.